freenas/freenas-docs/userguide/storage.rst

 For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
-For example, if the system has three hard disks, a swap mirror is created with two of the drives, and the third drive is not used.
+For example, if the system has three hard disks, a swap mirror is created from the swap partitions on two of the drives. the third drive is not used.
 A system with four drives creates two swap mirrors.